 Travel may serve to broaden the mind, but it can also have a profound impact on our sense of good judgment.
-Surprising recent data shows that many people who practice safe sex at home throw caution out the window while traveling, and that more than 60 per cent of travelers of both sexes choose to engage in casual sex during a holiday abroad, often without the use of a condom or any other form of protection at all.
+Surprising recent data shows that many people who practice safe sex at home throw caution out the window while traveling, and that more than 60% of travelers of both sexes choose to engage in casual sex during a holiday abroad, often without the use of a condom or any other form of protection at all.
 The result of all this lack of restraint can be shocking—World Health Organization figures show that more than one million sexually transmitted infections (STIs) are contracted every day all around the world.
 So what are the STI risks for travelers?

 Most people know that anyone—whether traveling or not—who practices unprotected sex is at risk of catching an STI.
 This is something that is regularly in evidence at our own medical center, where patients often present with symptoms of STIs, such as urinary discomfort, penile discharge or a genital rash.
 Even patients who have no symptoms at all tend to turn up at our reception after the glow of an amorous encounter fades—and the reality sinks in about what the consequences may be.